Gayaza High School

 Gayaza High School is the oldest all-girls boarding secondary school covering grades 8 to 13 (Secondary 1 to 6) in Uganda.
-The school is Church-founded, government-aided and accredited by the Ministry of Education, Science, Technology and Sports.
+The school is church-founded, government-aided and accredited by the Ministry of Education, Science, Technology and Sports.

 Location

 The school is located in Gayaza town, Gayaza Zone B Local Council One (LC1), Kasangati town council, Kyadondo County, Wakiso District, approximately 19 km northeast of Kampala, Uganda's capital city.

 Gayaza High School covers an area of 104.76 acres on a flat-topped ridge with gentle slopes and lies at an average height of 3,800 feet above sea level.
-To the north, it is bordered by Makerere University Agricultural Research Institute, Kabanyolo (University Farm) and in the west by Makenke village separated by the Gayaza – Zirobwe road.
+To the north, it is bordered by Makerere University Agricultural Research Institute and Kabanyolo (University Farm), and in the west by Makenke village, separated by the Gayaza – Zirobwe road.

-The area to the east between the school farm and the road from Kampala to Kalagi, Mukono is Kyetume village and to the south the school is bordered by Gayaza Junior School, a parish church and the neighborhood of Gayaza Trading Centre.
+The area to the east between the school farm and the road from Kampala to Kalagi, Mukono is Kyetume village.
+To the south the school is bordered by Gayaza Junior School, a parish church and the neighborhood of Gayaza Trading Centre.
 At this point, the main road from Kampala forks, one road leading to Kalagi in Mukono District and the other to National Crops Resources Research Institute (NaCRRI) in Namulonge, and on to Ziroobwe.

 The lane between the two roads leading up to the school, past the primary day schools and the parish church, is a cul de sac, which accounts for the school's relative security in times of trouble.